 This was a big mistake I made early on.
-I always chose jobs and industries that were on the downturn or didn’t have any growth potential.
+I always chose jobs and industries that were on a downturn or didn’t have any growth potential.
 Because of this, for most of my corporate life, I earned really low salaries and never got promotions or raises.

 Well, what you’re supposed to do is pick a job and industry that are the opposite of that.
 As Kathlyn mentions, a project manager for a non-profit is going to be paid substantially less than a project manager for a Fortune 500 company.
-This is something you need to consider before applying for jobs, because it could be the difference of earning $50,000 or $150,000 per year.
+This is something you need to consider before applying for jobs because it could be the difference between earning $50,000 or $150,000 per year.

 Be Confident When Talking Salaries in Interviews

-I always dreaded when the interviewer would ask me my salary expectations.
+I always dreaded when the interviewer would ask me about my salary expectations.
 Most of the time I was so desperate for the job, I always gave them my lowest possible number, and would always kick myself a few months later when I was in a role making less than I deserved.

 Do not do this.
-Kathlyn has a strategy that focuses on your wish, your want and your walk.
+Kathlyn has a strategy that focuses on your wish, your want, and your walk.
 Those three numbers are your dream salary, the salary you’d be satisfied with, and the salary that would make you walk away from the job offer because it’s too low.
 Instead of starting with your lowest offer, ask for your dream salary.
 Of course, it’s important to back that number up with research, comparables from other jobs in similar sectors, and your skillset.
 But, if you present your ask with confidence and certainty, the interviewer will be more likely to see your value and want to lock you down for the job.